 As well as academic achievement, we will take into account an applicant’s contribution to school life, disciplinary record, attitude and work ethic, which we assess through interview and a reference from the current school.

 Find out more about our entry requirements and how to apply

 Applying is very straightforward.
 Simply complete the short online application form and submit with the application fee.
-We will then contact you to arrange a visit to the sixth form so you can meet our staff and students and find out more about what we have to offer.
-This can be done by attending one of our open events or perhaps coming for a ‘taster’ morning, shadowing a current sixth form student.
-If you then wish to proceed with your application we will arrange an interview with the Director of Sixth Form and Head of Lower Sixth in the spring term to allow you to receive your predicted grades based on your mock GCSE examinations.
-Following the interview and the receipt of your current school’s report, we will advise you whether we can offer you a place in sixth form, conditional upon your GCSE results in the summer.
+We will then ask you to provide a short personal statement to give some background on your reasons for applying and your subject choices.
+An interview will be arranged with the Director of Sixth Form and Head of Year 12 in the spring term to allow you to receive your predicted grades based on your mock GCSE examinations.
+Following the interview and receipt of your current school report, we will advise you whether we can offer you a place in sixth form, conditional upon your GCSE results in the summer.
 We take applications throughout the year for the following September, but the earlier you apply the more chance you have of securing your choice of subjects.

 We hope that this answers most of the questions you may have about applying to GSAL Sixth Form.
-For any further enquiries, please contact Mrs Angela Boult, Admissions Manager, by email firstname.lastname@example.org or by telephone on 0113 228 5121.
+For any further enquiries, please contact our Admissions Manager, by email firstname.lastname@example.org or by telephone on 0113 228 5121.

 Website by wearefactory

 The School runs on FREDIE principles: Fairness, Respect, Equality, Diversity, Inclusion and Engagement